SalishSeaCast/SalishSeaNowcast/docs/deployment/arbutus_cloud.rst

 The network configuration was done for us by Compute Canada.
 It's configuration can be inspected via the :guilabel:`Network` section of the web interface.
-The subnet of the VMs is ``rrg-allen-network`` and it routes to the public network via the ``rrg-allen-router``.
+The subnet of the VMs is ``ctb-onc-allen-network`` and it routes to the public network via the ``ctb-onc-allen-router``.
-There is 1 floating IP address available for assignment to provide access from the public network to a VM.
+There are 2 floating IP address available for assignment to provide access from the public network to a VM.

 .. _AccessAndSecurity: